Higher and foundation tiers

 the system; has gained

-temperature of the surroundings, which includes the thermometer, has dropped since they have lost heat energy.
+temperature of the surroundings, which includes the thermometer' has dropped since they have lost heat energy.

 An endothermic reaction removes heat energy from the surroundings.
 A thermometer (part of the surroundings) would measure a decrease in temperature during an endothermic reaction.

 Many athletes can easily pick up an injury such as a muscle tear or strain to their joints, this will result in soft tissue damage occurring and the injury site may begin to swell.
-Applying a cold sports injury pack to injury site can result in a decrease in fluid build up and swelling at the site of the injury.
+Applying a cold sports injury pack to the injury site can result in a decrease in fluid build up and swelling at the site of the injury.
 These sports injury packs rely on an

 Other types of sports injury pack contain chemicals that when activated react exothermically to release heat into the site of injury or pain.
 This type of sports injury pack is often used to treat long term injuries.
 The